daanishshaikhh/daanishshaikhh/README.md

 - 🌱 I’m currently learning **spring and angular.**

-- 👯 I’m looking to collaborate on **cloud based projects, and anything related to Springbot and Angular.**
+- 👯 I’m looking to collaborate on **cloud based projects, and anything related to Springboot and Angular.**

 - 📫 How to reach me **daanishshaikh24ap@gmail.com**